 Most people, when they think of editors, they think of spectacled rather nerdy-looking folks who work for publishing houses — polishing up the next best-selling novel.
 But really, editors have clients in all industries and if you are a business owner or regularly produce written materials for the public, you should be working with an editor.

 There are many who will object to the idea of hiring an editor.
-They say things like, “But I’m a great writer! or “I got an A in high school English,” and even, “Why should I pay someone else to proofread
+They say things like, “But I’m a great writer! or “I got an A in high school English,” and even, “Why should I pay someone else to proofread my stuff?”

 The answer is simple.
 Spelling and grammar mistakes can be embarrassing — and costly!
 Case in point, a few years back, Old Navy produced college team inspired t-shirts with the phrase “Lets Go!!” printed on them.
 The shirts had to be pulled from store shelves because no one noticed the missing apostrophe in “Let’s” until it was too late.